tlvince/ebola-call-center-search/README.md

 ```

 ### Bumping version

-Using the task
+Whenever we consider the version number should change we use the task:

 ```shell
 grunt bump
 ```

-We add the version number tag and commit the following files:
+it will add the version number tag, add the version inline in the following files and commit them:
-- package.json
+- npm package `package.json`
-- index functions
+- index functions `couch/search/fulltext/all/index.js`
-- couchdb document id
+- couchdb document id (i.e.) `couch/search/_id`

-This allows to decouple frontend from backend and being able to
+This allows to decouple frontend from backend.
+We are able to
 index a new index with breaking changes without breaking the frontend.
 Then frontend has to be updated once the new index is ready.